 Mia Curran, Curator, Exhibitionism: The Art of Display, The Courtauld Institute of Art, Somerset House

-Working across film, collage, photography and installation, her practice explores female power, reflecting on its removal or reclamation.
+Working across film, collage, photography and installation, her practice explores women's experiences, reflecting on the removal or reclamation of female power.
 Satchwill draws upon women's history, mythology, science fiction, and popular culture, to create playful and melancholic artwork that challenges perspectives.
-She weaves personal narratives into her work, exploring identity, oppression and vulnerability to combine the feminine with the disturbing, the surreal, the uncanny and the weird.
+She weaves personal narratives into her work, exploring identity, oppression and vulnerability to combine the feminine with the surreal, the uncanny and the weird.

 Tracy Satchwill’s excerpts from The Life of Marie Antoinette present fantastical episodes of whimsy and splendour.
 Composed of a combination of illustration, collage, photography and found objects, Satchwill’s three-dimensional toy theatres are intricately composed scenes of artifice.
 First invented as advertisements for playhouses, Victorian Toy Theatre quickly assumed a private role independent from the public stage.
 Toy theatre brought drama into the middle-class home, allowing children and adults informally to direct their own plays.
 Satchwill reinvents this Victorian tradition to illustrate historical narratives.
 Her contemporary toy theatres are frozen in time, thus removing the element of personal agency and continuous movement from the dioramas.
 This removal of viewer interaction is fitting for illustrating the story of Marie Antoinette, who was notorious for her obliviousness to the common man.
 Furthermore, the bright colours and elaborate decorations of toy theatres wittily capture the French Queen's signature love of ornament and spectacle.
 By representing historical events as theatrical scenes, Satchwill calls attention to the manner in which we perform history.
 By translating real events into stories, historians blur the line between truth and fiction.